ibm-bluemix-mobile-services/mobiledashboard-storecatalog-client/datasources/readme.md

 ### Add BMS Core using CocoaPods
 1. Open terminal and navigate to app path
 2. Create the pod file typing `pod init`
-3. Edit the pod file, replacing "Storecatalog" by your project name (if necessary):
+3. Edit the pod file, replacing "Storecatalog" by your project name:

 [**Podfile**](Podfile)